Consolidated PBY Catalina: Roles in World War II

-The PBY was the most numerous aircraft of its kind, with around 3,300 examples built.
-During World War II PBYs were used in antisubmarine warfare, patrol bombing, convoy escort, search and rescue missions (especially air-sea rescue), and cargo transport.
+The PBY was the most numerous aircraft of its kind in the conflict, with around 3,300 examples built.
+During World War II, PBYs were used in anti-submarine warfare, patrol bombing, convoy escort, search-and-rescue missions (especially air-sea rescue), and cargo transport.
 The type operated in nearly all operational theatres of World War II.
 The Catalina served with distinction and played a prominent and invaluable role in the war against Japan.

-These patrol aircraft shared combat roles with land-based patrol bombers, while the very-long-range Consolidated LB-30 Liberator and the Consolidated Coronado were pressed into service to increase the all-important logistical strategic air lift capability in the vast Pacific theater.
+These patrol aircraft shared combat roles with land-based patrol bombers, while the long-range Consolidated LB-30 Liberator and the Consolidated Coronado were pressed into service to increase the all-important logistical strategic air-lift capability in the vast Pacific theater.
 The pairings allowed the Catalina to take on the role of eyes of the fleets at longer ranges than the floatplane scouts.
 Several different flying boats were adopted by the Navy, but the PBY was the most widely used and produced.